jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/configuration.md

 Property             | Description                        | Default Value
 ---------------------|------------------------------------|------------------
 autoUpdate           | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
-It is not recommended that this be turned to false. | true externalReport       | When using as a Site plugin this parameter sets whether or not the external report format should be used. | false outputDirectory      | The location to write the report(s).
+It is not recommended that this be turned to false. | true updateOnly           | If set to true only the update phase of dependency-check will be executed; no scan will be executed and no report will be generated. | false externalReport       | When using as a Site plugin this parameter sets whether or not the external report format should be used. | false outputDirectory      | The location to write the report(s).
 Note, this is not used if generating the report as part of a `mvn site` build | 'target' failBuildOnCVSS      | Specifies if the build should be failed if a CVSS score above a specified level is identified.
 The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail.         | 11